fennol

 source fennol/bin/activate

 The first step is to install jax (see details at: https://jax.readthedocs.io/en/latest/installation.html).
-For example, to install the CPU version of jax:
+For example, to install the latest version using pip:

 pip install -U jax